davids13/docker-apps/README.md

    - login: admin
    - password: admin

-   Sonarqube can be run locally in your java project.<br>
+Sonarqube can be run locally in your java project.
 **Steps:**
-      - Make sure you have an instance up
+   - Make sure you have an instance local up
    - The project must be already initialized by git
    - Add the dependency in plugin section: https://mvnrepository.com/artifact/org.sonarsource.scanner.maven/sonar-maven-plugin
    - Run the maven command in the root project: mvn sonar:sonar -Dsonar.login=[your-sonar-token] **or** mvn sonar:sonar -Dsonar.login=[your-sonar-token] -Dsonar.host.url=http://localhost:9000/